sbt/sbt/src/sphinx/Extending/Plugins.rst

     object Plugin extends AutoPlugin
     {
-        // by definging autoImport, these are automatically imported into user's `*.sbt` object autoImport
+        // by defining autoImport, these are automatically imported into user's `*.sbt` object autoImport
         {
             // configuration points, like the built in `version`, `libraryDependencies`, or `compile`